 Cha Ca

 Cha Ca is a fish dish served for the more wealthy in Vietnam.
 Cha Ca La Vong, a gorgeous upscale restaurant in Hanoi allows you to cook this dish yourself right at your table!
 The base ingredients include fish sauce, garlic, lime juice & sugar.
-We had a lot of fun cooking it ourselves and enjoyed the fruits of our labor while eating it.
-The taste is not overly fishy so we’d definitely recommend it even if you don’t like seafood!
+I had a lot of fun cooking it myself and enjoyed the fruits of my labor while eating it.
+The taste is not overly fishy so I’d definitely recommend it even if you don’t like seafood!

 Vietnamese Egg Coffee

 This delicious beverage is made by beating an egg yolk with sweetened condensed milk for about 10 minutes until it makes a creamy-like fluff.
 The eggy goodness is then slowly poured on top of hot espresso or iced coffee.
-This beverage surely satisfied Sam’s caffeine addiction and ensured he’d be awake well into the night to eat until his heart’s content!
+This beverage surely satisfied my caffeine addiction and ensured I’d be awake well into the night to eat until my heart’s content!

 Nuoc Mia ‘Sugar Cane Juice’